 During the course, I will give a larger problem set to be solved and handed in.
-It is due on Sunday the 3rd of January 2021 by 22:00.

 This will cover most of the curriculum covered at this point, and it will count 20% in your final grade!!!

 It will require the use of computers and modifications of some of the code you have been running.